Suisse00/ComfyFactorio_UserGuides/MountainFortress/15 minutes guide.md

   - A mixed ores patch
   - One car (very rare)

-- On top of those loot, removing (mining or destroying) can spawn one of those malus:
+- On top of those loot, removing (mining or destroying) can spawn one of those back luck:
-    >[!CAUTION]
+    > [!CAUTION]
-    >Always communicate (via ping, or/and chat) any potential danger or failure to destroy the enemies.
+    > Always communicate (via ping, or/and chat) any potential danger or failure to destroy the enemies.
   - Spawn one worm, biters, spiters or a nest.
     >[!CAUTION]
     >If you mine close to any structure, including near the train but outside the train aura, always make sure you are ready to deal with some enemies by having military gear on you.
 We highly suggest you make sure such a structure has turrets in case you fail at killing them.